 Harvest time brings some of Mother Nature's greatest gifts in abundance.
 If you've ever grown squash, you know how sweet and delicious a fresh-picked butternut can be.
 And when the temperatures start dropping, there's nothing better than a piping-hot bowl of butternut squash bisque to warm your bones.
 This recipe calls for roasting the squash, which adds extra sweet nuttiness to the bisque, as well as Madras curry powder, which adds robust warming spice to the creamy soup.
-And fresh sage can't be beat (don't substitute the dried stuff here!).
-Garnished with fresh cinnamon whipped cream, this bisque will warm your very soul to the core.
+But the star ingredient here is roasted banana, which adds sweetness and caramel notes without imparting a fruity flavor.
+Garnished with plain Greek yogurt and a good squeeze of lime, and you have a soup that will warm your very soul to the core.

 - Servings 4

 - Skill Advanced

 Preheat the oven to 400°F. Line a baking sheet with parchment paper.

 Cube the squash into even-sized 1”-2” pieces.
 Toss the cubed squash with oil, salt, and pepper and place on the baking sheet.
 Peel and chop the banana into large chunks, add to one end of the baking sheet.

 Roast the squash and banana until the squash is tender and the banana is caramelized on the bottom, about 20 minutes.
 If the banana is getting too brown remove it and reverse it as the squash continues to bake.